CVWRSM/wrims/README.build-eclipse.md

 These tasks are much faster than doing a complete clean and rebuild of the WRIMS GUI application.

+If the application does not reflect the latest changes, you may need to run a clean and buildWrimsInstall task before running the application.

 > [!NOTE]
 > You will have to re-launch your remote-debugging session after the WRIMS GUI application has been updated and relaunch.
+>
+> This process can also be used to test code changes from other developers that you have pulled from a branch update or after checking out their development branch.

 ## 11. Eclipse WRIMS Launch Configuration
 Attempts have been made to run the WRIMS GUI application directly from Eclipse with a target platform set to use